ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * `tagged-cert-path-thumbprint-type`: a `digest` of a certification path.
   The digest value may be used to find the certificate path if contained in a lookup table.

-In a split Verifier scenario, a first Verifier may verify the signature of a cryptographic key then compute a digest of the key that is forwarded to a second Verifier.
-The second Verifier completes the signature verification by performing certificate path validation, revocation checks, and trust anchor checks.

 ~~~ cddl
 {::include cddl/crypto-key-type-choice.cddl}
 ~~~